-While LCA has predominantly been employed in the infrastructure sector to establish overarching policies and projects, it can serve as a potent facilitator for sustainable procurement practices when accompanied by precise data on materials and technological processes.
+While LCA has predominantly been employed in the infrastructure sector to establish overarching policies and projects [Backes and Traverso, 2021], it can serve as a potent facilitator for sustainable procurement practices when accompanied by precise data on materials and technological processes.
 By selecting appropriate objectives such as cradle-to-gate or cradle-to-site, and utilizing specific data derived from Environmental Product Declarations, LCA enables the comparison of various material usage scenarios and the assessment of the advantages associated with adopting innovative or more sustainable construction methods.

-An existing gap: the need for sustainability metrics to push ahead a green supply chain in the construction industry

-Sustainability is a multi-dimensional concept that promotes a balanced pathway of human activities so that the natural environment is not degraded, the natural resources are not depleted beyond acceptable limits, health and happiness of the present and future generations are promoted and maintained, and the lives of other species are preserved [Basu, 2013].
+1.3 An existing gap: the need for sustainability metrics to push ahead a green supply chain in the construction industry health and happiness of the present and future generations are promoted and maintained, and the lives of other species are preserved [Basu, 2013].
 There is an additional temporal dimension to sustainability because what seems sustainable today may not be considered sustainable after few years, and this plays a relevant role in the construction industry: indeed, principles and practices related to sustainable development have to be constantly evaluated and updated.
 At the same time, sustainability instances and issues are very often not well defined and involve complex interactions and feedback loops between the society and environment [Basu, 2013].
 This contrasts with the traditional way on which engineering is based on: well-established heuristics and linear pathways towards the required solutions established by communities of specialists.
-A 'sustainable' approach may not be acceptable at first from an industrial or economic point of view, particularly because it is more often supported by qualitative ethical and moral statements and lacks quantitative assessments [Basu et al., 2015; Basu et al., 2013].
+A 'sustainable' approach may not be acceptable at first from an industrial or economic point of view, particularly because it is more often supported by qualitative ethical and moral statements and lacks quantitative assessments [Basu, Misra, Puppala, 2015 and Basu, Puppala and Chittori, 2013, Deamer et al., 2015].